Bunker Hill Monument | Trivia

 Ethan Beeler has been the monument’s supervising ranger since 1993.
 “For the first five years,” he says, “I climbed it every day.”

 The Bunker Hill Monument was transferred from the state to the National Park Service in 1976.
-The monument is currently being restored and will reopen for climbing this summer.
-The grounds and museum remain open; there’s no admission fee.
+There’s no admission fee.

 Money woes halted construction several times.
 When the all-male committee was ready to give up, the women of New England, led by magazine editor Sarah Josepha Hale, held an 8-day craft fair in September 1840 and raised $30,000–nearly a fifth of the total construction cost.